-On the Deferrals journal page, create a new journal, and on the Action pane select Lines.
+On the Deferrals journal page, create a new journal, and then, on the Action Pane, select Lines.

-On the Journal voucher page, on the Action pane, select Group operations > Writing off.
+On the Journal voucher page, on the Action Pane, select Group operations > Writing off.

-On the Deferrals writing off page, in the Transaction date field, select 3/1/2019, and select OK.
+On the Deferrals writing off page, in the Transaction date field, select 3/1/2019, and then select OK.

-Verify that for the TAX value model two lines with the Writing off operation type and with amount equal to 10,000.00 ÷ 12 = 833.33 were created.
-Post the journal.
+Verify that two lines were created for the TAX value model.
+For both lines, the operation type should be Writing off, and the amount should equal 10,000.00 ÷ 12 = 833.33.
+When you've finished, post the journal.

-Create the tax register journal for 1 month of 2019 year.
-Calculate all registers.
-In the Deferrals register, you can see the following information:
+Create the tax register journal for one month of the 2019 calendar year, and then calculate all the registers.
+In the Deferrals register, you should see the following information.